dxd-lab/dxd-lab.github.io/README.md

 This is the code for DxD Lab Webpage.

 ## How to update

 Anything that needs to be modified periodically is done in the src/Data folder.
 This folder contains the following files: news.json, course.json, people.json, project.json, and bib.json.
 By modifying the contents of each of these files, you can easily update your webpage.

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm start` or `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.